json-schema-org/json-schema-spec/adr/2022-08-decouple-from-ietf.md

 Option 3 was rejected because it has the same problems as Option 2 except that we don't have the same unpleasant history with W3C than we do with IETF.
+Additionally, the W3C is a "pay to play" standards organization.
+Organizations must pay to contribute to specifications the W3C publish, which doesn't match the JSON Schema Org's open ethos.

+Ben Hutton has had multiple calls with various individuals at different levels within the W3C, and has a friendly contact should we wish to investigate again at a later point.
+The W3C does have an "invited expert" solution for when a persons employer doesn't want to be a paying member, however this is supposed to be an exception to the rule, and not frequently used.

 ### Positive Consequences